VishalGawale/ml-naive-bayes-medical-diagnosis/README.md

 ## Tasks & Steps
 Here’s how I made it happen:
 - **Data Prep**: Loaded a dataset with symptoms like `temperature`, `nausea`, and `lumbar_pain`, plus a target label `disease` (mixing inflammation and nephritis).
 Cleaned it up and got it ready to roll.
-- **Model Time**: Trained a Naive Bayes classifier—simple, speedy, and surprisingly sharp for this job.
+- **Model Time**: Trained a Naive Bayes classifier simple, speedy, and surprisingly sharp for this job.
 - **Visuals & Checks**: Used plots (thanks, Matplotlib and Seaborn!) to see how symptoms tie to diagnoses, and ran some metrics to prove it works.

 ## Key Insights
 - Naive Bayes nailed it—quick predictions with solid accuracy for symptom-based diagnosis.
-- Symptoms like `temperature` and `lumbar_pain` were big red flags—super telling for spotting trouble.
+- Symptoms like `temperature` and `lumbar_pain` were big red flags super telling for spotting trouble.
 - Small project, big potential—think medical apps or triage tools.
 Recruiters, this could scale!

 ## Requirements